 1. Use Long-Tail Keywords

-Long-tail keywords are a foundational element of how people search online.
-After all, we often look for specific information, and our queries reflect that.
+Long-tail keywords are foundational to how people search online.
+We often look for specific information, and our queries reflect that.
 In fact, 70% of all search results use long-tail keywords.

 In a nutshell, long-tail keywords are search queries that involve more natural, organic language.
-Often, they are between 3 and 6 words long.
-For example, a traditional keyword might be “build a website”, but a long-tail keyword variant would be “how to build a new website”.
+Often, they're between three and six words long.
+For example, a traditional keyword might be “build a website,” but a long-tail keyword variant would be “how to build a new website.”

-Shorter keywords often have very high competition, and are hard to rank highly for with new content.
-Long-tail keywords have a smaller potential audience, but it's much easier to get their attention, since less websites are competing for the same search phrases.
+Shorter keywords often have very high competition and are hard to rank for with new content.
+Long-tail keywords have a smaller potential audience, but it's much easier to get that audience's attention, since fewer websites are competing for the same search phrases.

 To get the most out of your long-tail keywords, it's important to do keyword research using a tool like Google Keyword Planner: